 Despite being one of the most popular sports in the world, cricket has rarely been reproduced in anything resembling a fun video game.
 The last good cricket games I played were the Beam Software developed Super International Cricket (SNES) and its followups on PC.
 Since sport sims embraced the third dimension cricket games have floundered, with … Continue reading Don Bradman Cricket 14 is everything I dreamed a cricket game could be

 Alan Wake is an enchanting game.
 When I first played through it on normal difficulty I poked fun at it a lot.
 The campy setting, repetitive gameplay, awkward animations, and silly concepts were all easy targets for ridicule; yet I still played through all the way to the end.
 The environments really captured me in … Continue reading Alan Wake – Nightmare Revisited

 A few years ago, Joy Ride Kinect was released as an example of how a racing game could benefit from Kinect controls.
 The game was a broken mess, to the point where you could win races without even moving.
 The developers have finally admitted this was a bad idea, and they've re-released the game with … Continue reading Joy Ride Turbo – Now With Buttons!

 THIS GAME IS SO GOOD.
-I’ve been playing it a lot and enjoying every second; but until now haven’t been able to pinpoint WHY it’s so good.
-Sure it’s got amazing graphics and a better draw distance than even Xenoblade Chronicles, but there’s something else that sets this game apart from all other open world games.
-It makes me feel LIKE A MAN.
-IT MAKES ME WANT TO YELL SHIT AND TYPE IN CAPS.
-It taps into my male primal urges to dominate the land.
-All I’m doing in Just Cause 2 is finding new areas and blowing stuff up until I get a big fat 100% “Settlement Complete” medal.
-What now?
-Next area.
-Find some packages, blow stuff up, “Settlement Complete”.
-Next area.
-The game is so MASSIVE that I can do this and nothing else.
-Your influence increases the more chaos you cause; the game REWARDS you for running into an area and beating your chest.
+I've been playing it a lot and enjoying every second; but until now haven't been able to pinpoint WHY it's so good.
+Sure it's got amazing graphics and a better draw distance than even Xenoblade Chronicles, but there's something else that sets this game apart from all other open world … Continue reading Just Cause 2 – A Man’s Game

-Right through the head.
+*BANG* Right through the head.
 The shot echoed through the wasteland, no doubt perking the ears of every creature for miles.
 It's not the kind of sound you'd go running towards though, is it?
 Whatever, anyone in the area would just think it was raiders.
 How many more could there be?
 I had enough ammo … Continue reading Fallout 3 – Class of 2077 (Journal)

 Ah, the age old question.
 It's a debate that's raged on over the internet gaming community for the past decade or so.
 Gran Turismo has dazzled people over the years with its fantastic presentation, wealth of options and satisfying career mode.
 Forza has emerged with improved driving physics and community aspects, and now thanks to … Continue reading Forza vs Gran Turismo, which is better?